TheWeaVer/lia/archive/cap-of-vector-db.md

 - Availability: The ability to always return a valid response when a request is received.
 All systems aim for high availability using various replication mechanisms and failover strategies.
 - Partition Tolerance: The ability for the system to continue operating despite network partitions.
 All systems provide high partition tolerance based on a distributed architecture.

+# Why is the CAP theorem not all satisfactory?

+- "C, A, P are all considered characteristics of a distributed system, but in reality, this is not the case.
+- It might feel like one can give up P and choose C and A, but P is a mandatory condition.
+- If you choose not to opt for P, you must have a network that never fails, but no such network exists in this world.
+- Whether you like it or not, P must be chosen, and ultimately the choice is between C or A.
+- In other words, in a distributed system, during a network failure, you can only choose either consistency or availability, but not both."

 # How VectorDBs Achieve These
 | VectorDB | Consistency | Availability | Partition Tolerance |
 | --- | --- | --- | --- |